-- 17. If you are managing the network with the LonMaker tool, create a new LonMaker drawing from the LNS network database and then synchronize the LonMaker drawing to the LNS network database.
+- anytime to return to the SmartServer Web interface and continue using the SmartServer during the synchronization. - 17.
+If you are managing the network with the LonMaker tool, create a new LonMaker drawing from the LNS network database and then synchronize the LonMaker drawing to the LNS network database.
 See the LonMaker User's Guide for more information on how to do this. - 18.
 Install the SmartServer and the external devices on the network with the LonMaker tool, LNS tree, or another LNS application.
-For more information on installing the SmartServer, see Chapter 13 of the i.LON SmartServer User's Guide.
+For more information on installing the SmartServer, see Chapter 12 of the i.LON SmartServer 2.0 User's Guide.